 If an unauthorized program issues the ATTACH macro instruction and the DE parameter specifies an entry in an authorized library, the program-supplied DE information is ignored for integrity reasons.
 Instead, contents management uses the BLDL macro instruction to construct a new list entry containing the DE information for the ATTACH.
-The DE information supplied by an unauthorized program will also be ignored if the specifies the address of the data control block for the partitioned data set containing the entry name described above.
-(Note: The DCB must be opened before the ATTACH macro instruction is executed and must be the DCB used in the BLDL that built the 60 byte DE list entry.)

-ATTACH macro instruction is requesting access to a program or library that is controlled by the System Authorization Facility.
+The DE information supplied by an unauthorized program will also be ignored if the ATTACH macro instruction is requesting access to a program or library that is controlled by the System Authorization Facility.

-$\mathbf{DCB} = dcb \ addr$
+$, \mathbf{DCB} = dcb \ addr$